 What you’ll need

 Since there are two primary ingredients for this barista recipe, this is extremely simple to make at home.
-In order to brew two shots of espresso, you’ll need approximately 14g of coffee to produce the required 60ml for the recipe.
+In order to brew two shots of espresso, you’ll need approximately 14g of coffee to produce the required 60ml (double shot) for the recipe.